Origins, history, style: everything you need to know about streetwear

 Difficult beginnings

-Apart from a few occasional examples, like Marithé + François Girbaud and their baggy, "fashion" has long remained impervious to streetwear...
+Apart from a few specific examples, such as Marithé + François Girbaud and their baggy pants, "fashion" has long remained impervious to streetwear...

-The time when Lacoste tried to stem an unprecedented phenomenon: the appropriation of its clothes is now long gone. by young people from French suburbs.
-Determined to "fight back", the brand will get stuck in a struggle to escape the derogatory image of city rappers.
+The time when Lacoste tried to stem an unprecedented phenomenon: the appropriation of its clothes is now long gone. by young people from the French suburbs.
+Determined to "fight back", the brand will get stuck in a struggle to free itself from the derogatory image of city rappers.

 Members of the hip-hop group Arsenik in Lacoste.

-However, for its fall/winter 2018-2019 collection, the models paraded to music from the hip-hop group Wu-Tang Clan , bobs screwed on their heads, dressed in jackets adorned with the crocodile and fleece jogging pants.
+However, for its fall/winter 2018-2019 collection, the models paraded to music by the hip-hop group Wu-Tang Clan , bobs screwed onto their heads, dressed in jackets decorated with the crocodile and fleece jogging pants.

 How can we explain this turnaround?

-We are seeing the emergence of a new generation of creators, raised in the 80s – with all the references that that implies.
-Names like Ricardo Tisci (Givenchy), Kim Jones (Louis Vuitton), Virgil Abloh (Off-White), Stéphane Ashpool (Pigalle) or Demna Gvasalia (Balenciaga then CLOTHING) thus offer a unique idea of style .
+We are seeing the emergence of a new generation of designers, raised in the 80s — with all the references that this implies.
+Names like Ricardo Tisci (Givenchy), Kim Jones (Louis Vuitton), Virgil Abloh (Off-White), Stéphane Ashpool (Pigalle) or Demna Gvasalia (Balenciaga then VÊTEMENTS) are thus proposing a new idea of style. .

-Houses are being shaken up, couture flirts with the street.
+The Houses are being shaken up, couture is flirting with the street.

 Presentation of the Pigalle brand, spring/summer 2017-2018.

-This approach also responds to a growing need for brands – luxury brands in particular – to appeal to young people who no longer recognize themselves in a wardrobe that is too classic and rarely renews itself.
-This approach is therefore a new way to court a connected clientele keen on something new.
+This approach also responds to a growing need for brands - luxury brands in particular - to attract young people who no longer identify with a wardrobe that is too classic and rarely renews itself.
+This approach is therefore a new way to court a connected clientele that is fond of novelty.

-It is this same strategy that has led major labels to collaborate with influential personalities, who have become references in streetwear.
-Today, Pharell Williams shows for Chanel, Rihanna has become a Dior muse, Nekfeu signs a collaboration with Agnès B. and the Smith children occupy the front row of Vuitton fashion shows.
+It is this same strategy that has led major labels to collaborate with influential personalities, who have become references in terms of streetwear.
+Today, Pharell Williams parades for Chanel, Rihanna has become the face of Dior, Nekfeu signs a collaboration with Agnès B. and the Smith children squat the front row of Vuitton shows.

-A frenzied bidding war, in which all these Houses are engaged, offering themselves a facelift in the process.
-A “cooler” identity, without which they would seem outdated.
+A frantic bidding war, which all these Houses are engaging in, giving themselves a facelift in the process.
+A more "cool" identity, without which they would seem outdated.

 Some celebrities, with street DNA, have also launched their own clothing business .
 For example, we can cite the Yeezy label, launched by Kanye West, Unküt by Booba or, more recently, the Avnier brand created by Orelsan .

-Kanye West presenting the collaboration between Adidas and his Yeezy brand.
+Kanye West presenting the collaboration between Adidas and his brand Yeezy.

 In recent years, a new phenomenon has taken over the fashion world: collaborations.
-The concept is simple: bring together two entities with very distinct identities at first glance, to arouse the interest of broader populations, thanks to limited edition pieces.
+The concept is simple: bring together two entities with very distinct identities at first glance, to generate interest among a wider audience, thanks to limited edition pieces.

 Rarity creates desire and brands have understood this well.
-The buyer is motivated by exclusivity, sometimes transforming into a true collector.
-This practice is even more common in streetwear, where urban brands team up with luxury labels.
-The effect is immediate, these limited collections are sold at prohibitive prices.
+The buyer is motivated by exclusivity, sometimes turning into a real collector.
+This practice is all the more common in streetwear, where urban brands associate with luxury labels.
+The effect is immediate, these limited collections are snapped up at prohibitive prices.
 Not to mention the resale prices between individuals!

 Supreme x Louis Vuitton.

-While some pieces may be worthwhile — from a strictly stylistic point of view , at least — we must keep in mind that marketing often remains the main element of these collabs.
-Some are quite improbable, like the next IKEA x Off-White .
+While some pieces may be worth it — from a strictly stylistic standpoint , at least — it's important to keep in mind that marketing is often the main focus of these collabs.
+Some are actually quite unlikely, like the upcoming IKEA x Off-White .

 Streetwear: marker of a generation?

 It echoes deeper societal changes .
-To begin with, the world of work has changed: there is less talk of conformity, individuality and the right of everyone to express themselves are increasingly emphasized.
+For starters, the world of work has changed: there is less of a question of conformity, individuality and the right of each person to express themselves are increasingly being put forward.

-The suit and tie are no longer always required.
-This norm, associated with the concept of masculine power, is becoming rarer, even in the political sphere. .
+The suit and tie is no longer always the norm.
+This norm, associated with the conception of masculine power, is becoming rarer, even in the political sphere. .

 These changes are reflected in the way men dress.
-We prioritize comfort and practicality, we assert our references more and we indulge in originality.
+We favor comfort and practicality, we assert our references more and we let ourselves go to originality.

-It is sometimes difficult to find your way around, as there are so many possibilities with this style.
-No worries, we give you all our tips to become an “ OG” of streetwear!
+It can be hard to know where to go, as there are so many possibilities with this style.
+Don't worry, we'll give you all our tips to become a streetwear " OG" !

 • Be careful not to overdo it .
-If streetwear allows more freedom than other styles – tailoring , to name just one – be sure to maintain a certain consistency.
+While streetwear allows for more freedom than other styles— tailoring , to name one—be sure to maintain a certain consistency.

-• Avoid an overflow of creators .
+• Avoiding too many designers .
 This is an objection that we often hear from purists: "fashion designers devalue, distort the original streetwear wardrobe, to disguise people who have no affinity with its history" .

 • Turn to vintage .
-For those looking for more authenticity, vintage, found in thrift stores for example, can be a real gold mine.
-Be careful, “just because it’s vintage doesn’t mean it’s beautiful” .
+For those looking for more authenticity, vintage, which you can find in thrift stores for example, can be a real gold mine.
+Be careful, "it's not because it's vintage that it's beautiful" .

 • Dare to DIY.
-Initially, streetwear was a “do-it-yourself” style.
-We recovered, we recycled, we diverted.
-“Do It Yourself” can be a way to make it your own by giving free rein to your creativity.
+At the beginning, streetwear was a "make do" style.
+We recovered, recycled, and diverted.
+"Do It Yourself" can be a way to make it your own by giving free rein to your creativity.

 • Start with small touches.
-We start by replacing a pair of derbies with sneakers, we accessorize...
-Don't swap the suit for a Lacoste outfit, overnight.
+We start by replacing a pair of derby shoes with sneakers, we accessorize...
+Don't swap the suit for a Lacoste outfit overnight.

 The cap is enough to give a more street side to this biker look.

 • Mix styles.
-Always with the idea of composing a silhouette that remains coherent and aesthetic, do not hesitate to mix street influences with other more classic ones: the jogging /overcoat, mackintosh/hoodie, blazer/sneakers combinations, even if they don't seem not necessarily obvious, work very well.
+Always with the idea of creating a silhouette that remains coherent and aesthetic, don't hesitate to mix street influences with more classic ones: the combinations of joggers /overcoats, mackintosh/hoodies, blazers/sneakers, even if they don't necessarily seem obvious, work very well.

 • Think about layering.
-Streetwear is a style that is created by feeling, combining pieces of different colors, textures and volumes.
-Mastering layering in your outfits allows for this special alchemy.
+Streetwear is a style that you compose by feeling, by combining pieces of different colors, textures and volumes.
+Mastering layering in your outfits allows this particular alchemy.

 Layering is an interesting solution to add depth to the look.

-• Control volumes.
+• Mastering volumes.
 Oversized is part of the DNA of streetwear.
 Far from the extra large t-shirts of hip-hop singers, we now wear oversized coats/jackets, which add thickness to the silhouette.
-Wide-leg pants are also making a comeback.
+Wide pants are also making a comeback.

 • Have some references .
-You don't have to be a fan of champion Tony Alva, or a fan of Lil Uzi Vert 's songs, to adopt a streetwear style.
-That said, keep in mind that it is a style full of history and claims that, in a way, we wear at the same time as the clothes associated with it.
+You don't need to be a fan of the champion Tony Alva, or a fan of Lil Uzi Vert 's songs, to adopt a streetwear style.
+That said, keep in mind that it is a style loaded with history and claims that, in a certain way, we wear at the same time as the clothes associated with it.

 Streetwear look ideas

-In order to illustrate my point, I decided to pose under the lens of Alex , our community manager .
+To illustrate my point, I decided to pose under the lens of Alex , our community manager. .

-If these are essentially proposals integrating streetwear basics, it is always possible to go further in the stylistic bias.
+While these are essentially proposals that incorporate streetwear basics, it is always possible to go further in the stylistic bias.

-I would also like to thank the stores and brands that lent me the pieces that I am wearing in the photos: the Center Commercial store, the Beige Habilleur e-shop, the Wrung Division brand, the Marithé François Girbaud brand, the Agnès B brand .
+I would also like to thank the shops and brands that lent me the pieces I am wearing in the photos: the Centre Commercial shop, the Beige Habilleur e-shop, the Wrung Division brand, the Marithé François Girbaud brand, the Agnès B brand.

-I wear a base made up of typically streetwear pieces: a gray hoodie, bleached jeans which bring a vintage side and a pair of Vans.
-By adding a straight camel trench coat, you tone the whole thing down, which avoids the impression of being in your Sunday outfit.
-For a more assertive style, choose woolen mittens, less classic than a pair of leather gloves.
+I wear a base composed of typically streetwear pieces: a gray hoodie, bleached jeans that add a vintage touch, and a pair of Vans.
+By adding a camel straight trench coat, we tone down the whole thing, which avoids the impression of being in Sunday best.
+For a more emphatic style, choose wool mittens, less classic than a pair of leather gloves.

-Here, the idea is to recall the proximity between sportswear and streetwear: I am wearing elastane pants similar to jogging pants, white sneakers with Velcro straps and a simple t-shirt.
-As for accessories, I choose a 24h sports shirt to stay in the same spirit, and a hat which enhances the whole look with a touch of color.
-We finish with an oversized gray overcoat: it brings texture and a certain “nobility” to the look.
+Here, the idea is to recall the proximity between sportswear and streetwear: I wear elastane pants similar to jogging pants, white sneakers with Velcro and a simple t-shirt.
+As for accessories, I choose a 24h de sport to stay in the same spirit, and a hat that enhances the whole with a touch of color.
+We finish with an oversized gray overcoat: it brings texture and a certain "nobility" to the look.

 The streetwear influence is less obvious here.
 I start with a casual base, to which I add a patterned t-shirt and a pair of slightly worn sneakers for nonchalance.
 Mixed with a suede bomber and raw denim, the contrast offers an interesting result.
 The accessories finish dressing the silhouette.

-I combine big striped pants with an oversized denim jacket, reminiscent of cuts from the 80s.
-The graphic t-shirt is a streetwear basic — be careful not to overdo it, at the risk of coming across as an eternal teenager.
-By focusing on simple shades, you will have no trouble taming the patterns !
+I paired chunky striped pants with an oversized denim jacket, reminiscent of 80s cuts.
+Graphic tees are a streetwear staple — be careful not to overdo it, or you'll end up looking like an eternal teenager.
+By focusing on simple shades, you'll have no trouble taming patterns !

-What's more streetwear than being a skater?
+What's more streetwear than playing skater?
 Adopt a hoodie (rather original here, with its zip), worn over raw jeans.
-The very wide lapels bring a casual side to the outfit.
-The sneakers, although colorful, fit without difficulty.
+The very wide cuffs bring a casual side to the outfit.
+The sneakers, although colorful, fit in without difficulty.
 The backwards cap is a little wink, almost cliché...
-As for whether you should keep the visor at the front or at the back, it's a matter of taste!
+As for knowing whether you should keep the visor at the front or at the back, it's a matter of taste!

-A perfect example of layering, the stacking of a hoodie, a checked shirt and a down jacket in flashy colors highlights the build.
-The colors respond to each other.
+A perfect example of layering, stacking a hoodie, a plaid shirt and a puffer jacket in flashy colours highlights the build.
+The shades complement each other.
 We complete with a bleached, whose pale shade soothes the others.
-The jeans are cut at the bottom of the leg for the "rebellious" side (you can do it yourself on old jeans...).
-The sneakers pick up the tones of the top of the outfit.
+The jeans are cut on the bottom of the leg for the "rebel" side (possible to do it yourself on old jeans...).
+The sneakers take up the tones of the top of the outfit.
 All the ingredients are there.

-The entire outfit is made up of originally rather dressy pieces, but in an oversized version to accentuate their casualness.
+The whole outfit is composed of pieces that were originally rather dressy, but in an oversized version to accentuate the casualness.
 It's a good way to play with styles.
-Add a pair of colorful sneakers to liven up the whole look and add a more street touch.
+Add a pair of colorful sneakers to wake up the whole thing and bring a more street touch.

-More daring, you can also rely on a strong piece: the sweatshirt does all the work.
-This clearly implies taking responsibility for it.
+More daring, we can also bet on a strong piece: the sweatshirt does all the work.
+This clearly implies assuming it.
 Otherwise, why not!

-In this look, we find the famous faded jeans cut out at the calf.
-It is worn with classic sneakers, revealing white socks to clearly mark the sportswear influence.
-The silhouette is constructed in contrast, with a top made up of casual pieces with a vintage look.
-The vintage design cap and belt complete the look.
+This look features the famous faded jeans cut at the calf.
+They are worn with classic sneakers, revealing white socks to really highlight the sportswear influence.
+The silhouette is built in contrast, with a top made up of casual pieces with a vintage look.
+The cap and belt with a vintage design complete the ensemble.

-It is now possible to find typically streetwear pieces in the collections of most brands, whether it is their preferred style or not.
+Today, it is possible to find typically streetwear pieces in the collections of most brands, whether it is their preferred style or not.

-For those looking for specialized labels with a historically street DNA, I have selected a few references for you to turn to.
+For those looking for specialist labels with historically street DNA, I have selected a few references for you to turn to.

 Designer brands